What does AC1200, AC1900, AC3200 or more, mean and what's the difference?

 The number that comes after AC represents the maximum theoretical bandwidth of the router.
 1200 means 1200 Mbps, 1900 means 1900 Mbps, 3200 means 3200 Mbps and so on.

-When reading AC2300, it means that you are dealing with a WiFi router that offers fast wireless networks using the 802.11ac standard, with a total maximum theoretical bandwidth of 2300 Mbps.
+When reading AC2300 in the name of a router, it means that you are dealing with a WiFi router that offers fast wireless networks using the 802.11ac standard, with a total maximum theoretical bandwidth of 2300 Mbps.
 You might be tempted to believe that an AC3200 router provides a wireless network that works at 3200 Mbps.
 That would be amazing but, unfortunately, it is false.
 The reality is that this naming convention is not that useful for making a purchasing decision.

 One key aspect of the calculation that results in an AC naming is the number of bands or frequencies on which the router emits the wireless signal.
 Let’s take a modern and popular router as an example: NETGEAR Nighthawk X6 AC3200.
 This router has three bands, each of them with its maximum theoretical bandwidth: 600 Mbps for Band 1, and 1300 Mbps for Bands 2 and 3.